SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-- To view and select data points: READ permission for permission type "Inventory" or READ permission for the "Inventory" Inventory roles
+- To view and select data points: READ permission for permission type "Inventory" or READ permission for "Inventory" in the inventory roles
-- To visualize already selected data points: READ permission for permission type "Measurements" or READ permission for the "Measurements" Inventory roles
+- To visualize already selected data points: READ permission for permission type "Measurements" or READ permission for "Measurements" in the inventory roles
 - To send as widget to report/dashboard: ADMIN permission for permission type "Inventory"
   {{< /c8y-admon-req >}}